 - Trapeziectomy is a bone-removing procedure performed to improve hand function and comfort.

 The length of surgical recovery is related to the type of hand surgery performed as well as the type and severity of the condition treated.
 Initially, patients who undergo hand or wrist surgery can expect a degree of post-surgical pain.
-This is typically manageable with prescription or over the counter medication.
+This is typically manageable with a prescription or over the counter medication.
 During our consultation for hand or wrist surgery, we provide detailed information regarding the proposed procedure and post-operative expectations.

 Hand & Wrist Surgery Risks